 Travel insurance is emergency care and services provided when unexpected things happen while traveling.
 It typically covers you from the time you leave home to when you come back or reach your final destination.

-Depending on the policy you buy, it could help you in the following situations:
+Depending on the policy you buy, it could help you in the following example situations:

-- When you need to cancel or cut your trip short because of an emergency back at home
+- When you need to cancel or cut your trip short because your grandmother passed away

 If you find yourself in a dangerous medical situation requiring surgery or evacuation, you can work with your provider to pay for the costs.
 For other incidents covered by your policy, you pay up front and are reimbursed afterward.